RONNA A. PATE

 ARTIST BIOGRAPHY

-"Even though we'd seen it countless times, when our frequent summer trips took my Grandfather and I by the house with the tilted window, we'd laugh uproariously as though seeing it for the first time!
+"Even though we'd seen it countless times, when our freqent summer trips to Vermont took my Grandfather and I by the house with the tilted window, we'd laugh uproariously as though seeing it for the first time!
 I'd wonder aloud if it looked that funny from the outside, it must look even funnier from the inside!
 And, we'd start laughing all over again!
 My Grandfather laughed all the time and not just at funny things; whenever something delighted him, he would bubble over with laughter and he'd be slapping his knee!
-Being with him was my delight!"
+Being with him was my delight."

 An artist born in the 1950's, raised and continues to live in Rhode Island USA, Ronna A. Pate has always found ways to be creative.
 As a teenager, she learned to sew and made most of her own clothes.
 Over the years, she's had great fun decorating her homes and apartments, playing with color and furniture placement while putting her personal stamp on every room.
 She also loves to write; this, no doubt, was borne out of her life-long love for reading.
 An only child, Ronna would while away many hours, feeling transported by the books she read.